 By the 90s, Melville was on the cusp of a reorganization due to too many diverse brands.
 In 1989, 6% of the corporation’s shares were distributed among employees, and minor changes were made to management.
 Marshalls underwent a rebranding, which included updating the logo.

 By the 90s, denim came into fashion.
 Pants, skirts, jackets, and overalls were sewn from light denim.
-Therefore, shops where you could buy denim items attracted many buyers.
+Therefore, shops that sold denim items attracted many buyers.
 The Marshalls logo was made to match the new fashion.
 The visual sign retained the trend toward volume, but the resemblance to neon signs is gone.
-The blue color was changed to a pleasant blue, and the white lines were shifted from the center.
+The blue color was changed to a more pleasant shade, and the white lines were shifted away from the center.
 Now, they depicted highlights in three-dimensional letters.
 The cut ends are smooth and tapered.
 They hinted at figure-hugging clothes and leggings – another fashionable touch of the 90s.

-A special highlight was the letter “M.” Her thin and pointed lines recalled models’ stiletto heels and slender legs during a fashion show on the catwalk.
+A special highlight was the letter “M.” Her thin, pointed lines evoked models’ stiletto heels and slender legs during a fashion show on the catwalk.

 2004 – today

-In 1995, department stores were bought by TJX Corporation, which owns the main competitor, Marshalls.
+In 1995, department stores were acquired by the TJX Corporation, which also owns the main competitor, Marshalls.
 However, this did not lead to a major rebranding.
-Changes occurred in 2004 by promoting the idea of parallel supermarkets in the corporation.
+Changes occurred in 2004, with the promotion of the idea of parallel supermarkets within the corporation.
 Marshall’s and T. J. Maxx were merged into the Marmaxx Group but retained their identities.
 Brand logos are made bright.
 For the Marshalls, they chose blue, and T. J. Maxx was presented in red.

 The dark blue name on a white background evoked a sense of calm, confidence, and style.
 It was a symbol of practicality, convenience, and durability.